otamachan/json_converter/README.md

 # json_converter

-ROS2 message to JSON converter library using typesupport introspection.
+Bidirectional converter between ROS2 messages and JSON using typesupport introspection.

 This library uses [RapidJSON](https://rapidjson.org/) for fast and efficient JSON processing.